-Holistic veterinarians take healthcare to the next level by understanding the importance of feeding fresh, whole, species appropriate foods to your dog or cat.
-Most holistic vets view feeding commercial foods as a obstacle to cure disease.
+Holistic veterinarians take healthcare to the next level by understanding the importance of feeding fresh, whole, species-appropriate foods to your dog or cat.
+Most holistic vets view feeding commercial foods as an obstacle to cure disease.

 If you've chosen to feed raw to your pet, it is much easier when your vet is on board with what you're doing.
 A veterinarian that has continued his or her education on the subject of nutrition beyond the basics is a valuable asset to your pets' well-being.
 Some of them may have practiced conventionally for years and noticed health problems in their own clients that seemed to be related to nutrition.
 A holistic veterinarian is usually intuitive and will come to these conclusions based on their own observations and can make educated choices to add alternative protocols to their practice.
 They will also be able to help you adjust the raw diet if they see any potential problems.

 If you feed raw and you take your pet to a veterinarian that does not agree with raw feeding, it can cause problems.
-Raw diet is often falsely blamed for health problems.
-Veterinarians are trained in school that raw meat diets cause bacterial contamination and therefore are unsafe to feed.
+A raw diet is often falsely blamed for health problems.
+Veterinarians are trained in school, that raw meat diets cause bacterial contamination and therefore are unsafe to feed.
 What isn't mentioned is that there are far more pet food recalls each year on commercially made pet food diets than raw diets.
-These recalls are not just done due to bacterial contamination but can also be due to dangerous fungal or drug contamination, fat soluble vitamin overdose or vitamin mineral deficiencies.
+These recalls are not just done due to bacterial contamination but can also be due to dangerous fungal or drug contamination, fat-soluble vitamin overdose, or vitamin-mineral deficiencies.
 You can see for yourself on the Food and Drug Administration Animal & Veterinary Recall website:

 It's much easier to get down to business with the best options for your pets' care when the raw diet isn't automatically viewed as a negative.
-It is important to feed a high quality, correctly prepared and balanced diet to eliminate any risks of bacterial contamination or nutritional deficiency.
+It is important to feed a high-quality, correctly prepared, and balanced diet to eliminate any risks of bacterial contamination or nutritional deficiency.
 If this is done correctly, it will enhance your pet's health, not hinder it.
 Not all animal healthcare professionals would agree with this statement.
-So, if you choose to feed raw, you'll need to choose a complimentary route for medical care for your pet.
+So, if you choose to feed raw, you'll need to choose a complementary route for medical care for your pet.
 There are lots of options and, ultimately, it's your pet that will benefit from a wider choice of treatment options.